xpack/hello-world-template-xpack/README-MAINTAINER.md

 - <https://github.com/xpack/hello-world-template-xpack/issues/>

-### Update Release Notes in `README.md`
+### Update versions in the README files

-- add a new entry in the Release Notes section
+- update version in `README-MAINTAINER.md`
 - check the rest of the file and update if needed, to reflect the new features
-- update version in `README-MAINTAINER.md`
+- update version in `README.md`

 ## Update `CHANGELOG.md`

 - check the latest commits `npm run git-log`
 - open the `CHANGELOG.md` file
 - check if all previous fixed issues are in
-- commit with a message like _prepare v0.1.1_
+- commit with a message like _prepare v0.1.2_

 ## Prepare a new blog post